fiurrr/angular-node-test/README.md

 Dear Sky Apps Team,

-to run my test you need:
+To run my test you need:
-*clone from repo
+  * clone from repo
-*npm install
+  * npm install
-*bower install
+  * bower install
-*make sure you got mongodb running
+  * make sure you got mongodb running
-*grunt serve
+  * grunt serve

 If you want to run tests:
-*grunt karma
+  * grunt karma

 Best regards,